 Notes on Lombardia-Lombardy

-Collection of notes what to see and eat in the Italian region Lombardia-Lombardy with cities like Milan, Mantova-Mantua and Bergamo.
+Collection of notes what to see and eat in the Italian region Lombardia-Lombardy with cities like Milan, Mantova-Mantua, Bergamo and Brescia.

 The Italian region of Lombardia-Lombardy exude wealth, style and orderliness.
 The cities are big and businesslike, while the landscape is marked by great geographical diversity.
 It ranges from the majestic Alps in the north to a string of enthralling lakes and the literally plain plain surrounding the Po river.